ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-05-01-rock-of-refuge-amid-swirling-currents-of-fears.md

 	</figcaption>
 </figure>

-*A prayer I wrote based on Psalm 18 for those who feel like they're at risk of drowning.*
+*A prayer based on Psalm 18, for those who feel like they’re drowning.*

 <div class="dinkus">* * *</div>